thindil/nimalyzer/doc/index.rst

 1. Import the module *pragmas* from *nimalyzer*: `import nimalyzer/pragmas`

 2. Insert in the desired place in the code the pragma to disable rule.
 For
    example: `{.ruleOff: "hasDoc".}`.
-Usualy, the pragma can be placed before or in the fragment of the code in which it should be disabled, but some rules can enter restrictions about it.
+Usually, the pragma can be placed before or in the fragment of the code in which it should be disabled, but some rules can enter restrictions about it.
 Please refer to the rules' documentation where to place the pragma.